erigones/esdc-docs/user-guide/howto/enable-overlays.rst

 2. Create Admin Overlay
 -----------------------

-Now, we have to create an admin overlay network called **adminoverlay** that serves the same purpose as a normal **admin** network but `adminoverlay` can spread geographically over the whole internet.
+Now we have to create an admin overlay network called **adminoverlay** that serves the same purpose as a normal **admin** network but `adminoverlay` can spread geographically over the whole internet.
 For more info see :ref:`here<overlays_adminoverlay>`.

 Log in to the first compute node and run ``esdc-overlay adminoverlay-init``.
 For more information and available options of this command see :ref:`here<esdc_overlay_create_adminoverlay>`.